 Food prices in China declined by 4.1 percent year-on-year in August 2021, after a 3.7 percent fall in the previous month.
 This marked the third straight month of drop in cost of food and the steepest pace in the sequence, dragged down by a faster decrease in pork prices (-44.9 percent vs -43.5 percent in July) after soaring in 2019 due to the African Swine outbreak.
 In addition, prices of fresh vegetables continued to fall (-1.5 percent vs 4 percent).
 At the same time, prices went up at a softer rate for cooking oil (6.8 percent vs 7.2 percent), dairy products (1.8 percent vs 2 percent), and eggs (13.9 percent vs 15.6 percent), and fresh fruit (5 percent vs 5.2 percent). source: National Bureau of Statistics of China

 Food Inflation in China averaged 5.95 percent from 1993 until 2021, reaching an all time high of 40.20 percent in October of 1994 and a record low of -5.50 percent in April of 1999.
 This page provides - China Food Inflation - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China Food Inflation - values, historical data and charts - was last updated on September of 2021.

-Food Inflation in China is expected to be 8.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in China to stand at 14.00 in 12 months time.
-In the long-term, the China Food Inflation is projected to trend around 10.00 percent in 2021 and 6.00 percent in 2022, according to our econometric models.
+Food Inflation in China is expected to be -3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Food Inflation is projected to trend around 3.00 percent in 2022, according to our econometric models.